catalyst/l3overlay/README.md

 * `/etc/l3overlay/global.conf`
 * `/etc/l3overlay/overlays/test.conf`

-Minimal configuration
+Example configuration
 ----------------------

-The minimum configuration needed to get a working overlay set up would look something like this.
+An example configuration needed to get a working overlay set up may look something like this.
 More settings are available for the overlays to set up connections to be exposed to the overlay from the nodes, available in the *Global configuration* and *Overlay configuration* sections below.

 ### global.conf